 And even after you've had your company car for a few years, the P11D value will still not change.
 It always refers to the original price of the car, never accounting for depreciation.
 Unfortunately, no matter how long you've had the car, the amount of tax you pay will not decrease.

 We said we'd lay things out plain and simply, so we're going to kick off a working example here.
-Based on a BMW 3 Series Saloon, valued at £31,460 with no added extras, our calculation looks like this (so far):
+Based on a BMW 3 Series Saloon, valued at £31,460 (at time of writing) with no added extras, our calculation looks like this (so far):

 - £31,460 x CO2 emissions tax band x income tax bracket = ?